ReviewMyContract.aiReview My Contract

 What happens if a contract has no governing law clause?

 Without a governing law clause, courts apply their jurisdiction's conflict-of-laws methodology to determine which state's law governs.
-Most U.S. courts use the Restatement (Second) of Conflict of Laws § 188 "most significant relationship" test, weighing factors like place of contracting, negotiation, performance, and parties' domicile.
-This process is unpredictable and expensive.
-It can produce different results in different courts.
-Including an explicit governing law clause in every commercial contract eliminates this uncertainty.
+Most U.S. courts use the Restatement (Second) of Conflict of Laws § 188 'most significant relationship' test, weighing factors like place of contracting, negotiation, performance, and parties' domicile.
+Some states still use the traditional lex loci contractus approach — the law of the place where the contract was made.
+This process is unpredictable: two courts in different states can reach different conclusions on the same contract.
+It is also expensive — both parties must brief and argue the threshold governing law question before the substantive dispute can even be reached.
+Including an explicit governing law clause in every commercial contract eliminates this uncertainty entirely for a cost of one sentence.

 Can a governing law clause eliminate my non-compete protection?

-Often, no — particularly if you're in California, North Dakota, Oklahoma, or Minnesota, which have statutory policies against non-compete enforcement that courts treat as fundamental policies under Restatement § 187(2).
+Often, no — particularly if you are in California, North Dakota, Oklahoma, or Minnesota, which have statutory policies against non-compete enforcement that courts treat as fundamental policies under Restatement § 187(2).
 A California court will apply California's Business and Professions Code § 16600 (which prohibits most non-competes) even when a contract designates Texas or Delaware governing law, because California has a materially greater interest in the matter and the foreign governing law conflicts with a fundamental California policy.
+The Fifth Circuit reached a similar conclusion in Haynsworth v.
+The Corporation (1997) regarding Louisiana's anti-non-compete policy.
+However, if you are in a state without a categorical non-compete ban — like Illinois or Georgia — the governing law clause may effectively determine enforceability, because those states' laws are not materially more restrictive than a typical chosen governing state.

 What does "without regard to conflict of laws principles" mean?

 This phrase prevents courts from applying the chosen state's own conflict-of-laws rules to redirect to yet another state's law — a phenomenon called renvoi.
-For example, Delaware's choice of law rules might say that some other state's law applies — but the phrase "without regard to conflict of laws principles" instructs the court to apply Delaware's substantive law directly, bypassing that redirection.
-This language is essential in a well-drafted governing law clause.
+For example, Delaware's conflict-of-laws rules might determine that some other state's law more appropriately governs — but the phrase 'without regard to conflict of laws principles' instructs the court to apply Delaware's substantive law directly, bypassing that redirection.
+Without this language, a court could technically honor the governing law clause (applying Delaware law) while using Delaware's own conflict-of-laws doctrine to conclude that yet another state's law should govern the specific issue in dispute.
+The 'without regard' language closes that loop.
+It is essential in any well-drafted governing law clause and its absence — especially in a sophisticated party's contract — is a drafting red flag.

 Does the CISG apply to my international sales contract?